-Join Todd Perkins for an in-depth discussion in this video Using the exercise files, part of Developing for the Apple iCloud API with iOS.
+Join Todd Perkins for an in-depth discussion in this video Using the exercise files, part of iOS App Development: Apple iCloud API with iOS (2016).

 - The exercise files for this course are organized by chapters.
 So each chapter has some subfolders.
 Those folders contain, sometimes, final and start folders.
 Start folders contain the starting files for that movie.
 So, the typical process is to go in the subfolder, go in the start folder, and then the next folder and then you'll find the file that is an Xcode project file.
 That's the file that you want to double click to open right up in Xcode to be working right with us.